-RESOLUTION NUMBER 2023-04
+RESOLUTION NUMBER 2025-09

-A RESOLUTION OF THE PARADISE VALLEY TOWN COUNCIL REAFFIRMING FINANCIAL MANAGEMENT POLICIES OF THE TOWN OF PARADISE VALLEY FOR ANNUAL BUDGET PRACTICES, FUND BALANCE RESERVES, STRESS TEST ANALYSES AND FINANCIAL REPORTING
+A RESOLUTION OF THE PARADISE VALLEY TOWN COUNCIL REAFFIRMING FINANCIAL MANAGEMENT POLICIES OF THE TOWN OF PARADISE VALLEY FOR FISCAL YEAR 2025-26.

-WHEREAS, the Town of Paradise Valley has a longstanding tradition of fiscal prudence and maintaining essential policies to serve as the foundation and framework for continuity in fiscal planning and budgeting; and

-WHEREAS, the Town Council recognizes that a financial management policy is helpful for developing sound budget practices that sustain current service levels, maintain financial stability and provide for accurate financial reporting; and

-WHEREAS, The Town's comprehensive financial policies are reviewed annually as part of the budget preparation process; and

-WHEREAS, Town financial policies have been in place as early as 2009 and were updated and published in the annual budget document beginning in FY2016; and

-WHEREAS, Council adopted amendments in FY2020 and FY2021, including adopting a plan to "stress test" Town revenues; and

-WHEREAS, prudent financial management encourages the Paradise Valley Town Council to establish additional Financial Management Policies to serve as a guideline for the Town of Paradise Valley during its budget process and for its financial reporting; and

-WHEREAS, the Paradise Valley Town Council considered and adopted the attached financial management policy for the Town of Paradise Valley at its April 27, 2023 and its May 11, 2023 meeting respectively.

-NOW, THEREFORE, BE IT RESOLVED, that the attached Policy of the Town of Paradise Valley be established as the official financial management policy for budget practices, fund balance reserves and financial reporting.
+- WHEREAS, the Town of Paradise Valley (the "Town") has a longstanding tradition of fiscal prudence and maintaining essential financial policies to serve as the foundation and framework for continuity in fiscal planning and budgeting; and - WHEREAS, the Mayor and Town Council of the Town (the "Town Council") recognizes that financial management policies are helpful for developing sound budget practices that sustain current service levels, maintain financial stability and provide for accurate financial reporting; and - WHEREAS, the Town's comprehensive financial policies are reviewed annually as part of the budget preparation process; and - WHEREAS, the Town's financial policies have been in place as early as 2009 and have been updated and published in the annual budget document since 2016; and - WHEREAS, prudent financial management encourages the Town Council to establish additional financial management policies to serve as a guideline for the Town during its budget process and for its financial reporting; and - WHEREAS, in conjunction with adoption of the Town's Fiscal Year 2024-25 budget, the Town Council approved changes to the adopted financial policies and adopted the "Town of Paradise Valley Financial Policies (Amended and Restated June 13, 2024)" (the "Financial Policies"). - NOW, THEREFORE, BE IT RESOLVED by the Mayor and Council of the Town of Paradise Valley, Arizona, as follows: - Section 1.
+The recitals above are hereby incorporated as if fully set forth herein. - Section 2.
+The Financial Policies are hereby reaffirmed as the official financial management policy for budget practices, fund balance reserves and financial reporting for the Town for Fiscal Year 2025-26.

+[Signatures on following page.]

-PASSED AND ADOPTED by the Town Council of the Town of Paradise Valley this 11th day of May, 2023.
+PASSED AND ADOPTED by the Town Council of the Town of Paradise Valley this 12th day of June, 2025.